 Trebas Institute was founded in 1979.
 It’s the 40th anniversary.
 Hooray!!!!
 I like the element of surprise.
 Whatever happen to that?
-Behind closed doors, I was talking to my good friends at Trebas Institute Toronto about a story I was going to write.
+Behind closed doors, I was talking to my good friends at Trebas Institute Toronto about a story I thinking of writing.
 During our conversation, it was brought to my attention that my good buddy Tazito Garcia was going to be the keynote speaker for the Trebas Institute Graduation 2019.
 So, essentially after some goofing around on social media, I let Tazito Garcia know that I got my invite and that I would be “crashing the party” I am not sure if he believed me.

-Why go to Trebas Toronto?
-Good question.
-Here are some notes I jotted from the director and a few instructors.
+Some notes from the director and a few instructors.

 Your opportunities are endless, whether you dream of a career in audio engineering, film making, working in the entertainment business or managing events and venues.
 All it takes is dedication and enthusiasm from you and you’ll be on your way to making your studies at Trebas Institute a pleasurable and rewarding experience.

-Jeff Wright Audio Engineering Instructor / Entertainment Management Jeff has a diploma in audio engineering and has worked in the recording industry for over two decades.
+Jeff has a diploma in audio engineering and has worked in the recording industry for over two decades.
 He has received numerous Gemini, Anix and Emmy awards.
 He has also directed actors for several webisodes and a show on CBC.
-Jeff has worked on several movies.
-Jeff has also had the opportunity to work with some of Canada’s premier recording artists.
+Wright has worked on several movies.
+He has also had the opportunity to work with some of Canada’s premier recording artists.
 Jeff teaches sound and recording theory as well as heading up the Audio Engineering and Recorded Music Production Department at Trebas.

-Buck Moore Audio Engineering Instructor / Entertainment Management / Entertainment Management Buck Moore is a filmmaker, audiovisual consultant and live sound technical specialist.
-Buck has run his own AV company since 1998, where he has setup and operated over 4,000 live events to date, including thousands of musical acts, special events, and corporate presentations.
-Buck has also shot and/or edited well over 75 film and video projects, some of which served as successful Internet marketing campaigns and others played at film festivals or on television.
-Buck has recorded sound effects for Sound Ideas, the world’s largest publisher of sound effects, and has written articles for such prominent publications as Mix Magazine, On Stage Magazine, Canadian Musician and Canadian Music Trade.
-Buck has been a Trebas instructor since 2001.
+Buck Moore is a filmmaker, audiovisual consultant, and live sound technical specialist.
+Moore has run his own AV company since 1998, where he has setup and operated over 4,000 live events to date, including thousands of musical acts, special events, and corporate presentations.
+He has also shot and/or edited well over 75 film and video projects, some of which served as successful Internet marketing campaigns and others played at film festivals or on television.
+Buck has recorded sound effects for Sound Ideas, the world’s largest publisher of sound effects, and has written articles for such prominent publications as Mix Magazine, On Stage Magazine, Canadian Musician, and Canadian Music Trade.

-Kalman Szegvary Film & TV Production Instructor Kalman Szegvary, the Director of the Film & TV Production Program, is a Toronto-based independent filmmaker.
+Kalman Szegvary, the Director of the Film & TV Production Program, is a Toronto-based independent filmmaker.
 He holds a BFA Honours degree in Film/Video Production from York University and is an MFA candidate at Hollins University, Virginia.
 He is best known as director/producer of the cult hit, Cannibal Rollerbabes, a low-budget horror movie that had a worldwide release and is currently available on iTunes.
 Additionally, Kalman runs his own production company, Wildfire Motion Picture Co, and is developing projects for TV.
 Kalman has become very knowledgeable in the world of stereoscopic 3D and has recently assisted his students with the production of one of the first 3D student films, Dead Souls.
 He is excited about how 3D technology will open up a whole new world for the storytellers and filmmakers of Trebas Institute.

 Remember, it is not just an institute.
 It’s a friendship.
 If you ever need a helping hand, Trebas is there to help you out.